SLKone/SLKone.github.io/_posts/2020-05-14-When-the-Tunnel-Ends.md

 As self-quarantining, social distancing, and shelter-in-place orders change normal business patterns, many people have used the adage, “when life gives you lemons, make lemonade.”
 Great advice, but only if you have sugar, water, and ice available.
 A practical situation is described in our article <a href="https://slkone.com/Think-Forward-Part-Two/">here</a>.

-•	<b>Tactical Planning<b> - Following from the realignment sessions, tactical planning activities begin with an eye for the future.
+•	<b>Tactical Planning</b> - Following from the realignment sessions, tactical planning activities begin with an eye for the future.
 Functional expertise, both internal and external, is tapped to identify critical path items and projects that must be stopped, started, or accelerated in order to execute on strategy.

 We can borrow the “Stop, Start, Continue” perspective advocated by practitioners of agile methods.
 Right now, we have had some “Stop” foisted onto us and as the business emerge from the quarantine, core activities will need to “Start and Continue”.
 However, there will be other projects and activities we are conducting in which we need to “Accelerate” to support the new normal.
 A practical situation is described in our article <a href="https://slkone.com/Think-Forward-Part-Three/">here</a>.